gflohr/qgoda-site/en/docs/files-and-directories.md

    overridable="paths.includes" -%]
 Directory for included content snippets.
 You use that for example like <code>[&#37; q.include("_includes/footer.md") &#37;]</code>.
 Using the name `_includes` is not enforced by Qgoda.
-But you should use a name that starts with an underscore (so that the files are not misinterpreted as regular content) and add the negated name to the configuration variable `C:exclude_watch`.
+But you should use a name that starts with an underscore (so that the files are not misinterpreted as regular content) and add the negated name to the configuration variable `C:exclude-watch`.
 [%- END %]

 [% WRAPPER components/file.html